Ukrainian refugee crisis: Romania

 As of 27 May, the Romanian government had reported 989,357 Ukrainians entering Romania.
 Romanian Defence Minister Vasile Dîncu announced on 22 February that Romania could receive 500,000 refugees if necessary; the first refugees arrived two days later.
 On 15 March, Minister of Foreign Affairs Bogdan Aurescu reported that about 80,000 remained in the country.

 Some ethnic Romanians are among the Ukrainians who have fled to Romania.

 Russia

+At the start of the full-scale war, there was already a large number of Ukrainian refugees in Russia, as more than one million Ukrainians, mainly from Donbas, had fled to Russia between 2014 and 2016.